David Harman Layton, 83 https://browncountypress.com/obituaries/19090/david-harman-layton-83 2026-02-18T03:00:00Z

 ]]>

-In addition to her parents, she also was preceded in death by brother, Joseph Wallingford Jr.
+In addition to her parents, she was also preceded in death by daughter, Elizabeth Jane Perkins; brothers, Edward, Dennis, Daniel and Wilmer Jr Kirtman and sister, Lenamae Manning.

 The Meeker Funeral Home in Russellville is handling the arrangements.